Your Guide to Buying a Vintage Rug

 A vintage rug can bring life to any space.
 They're often rich in color and pattern, and celebrated as a statement piece.
 Yet they can also function as a neutral and complement many different aesthetics, even the more minimalistic.
 Every home could benefit from a beautiful antique rug, but shopping for one can feel a little daunting.
 How do you know what to look for or which ones are well-made?
 To answer these questions and more, we tapped three experts.
 Here, they guide us through the process from perusing to making sure our purchase lasts a lifetime.

 Narrow Down Your Search

-Kelly Vittengl, the founder of the antique rug shop Frances Loom, believes that when decorating a space, it’s best to either start or finish with a rug.
-“You should decorate around a rug or, buy one based on the furniture you already have,” she says.
-“Pay attention to color schemes, whether you want saturated or unsaturated colors, a high or low pile, and the overall design.”
-She recommends perusing Pinterest to figure out what you’re drawn, so you’ll have an idea of what to search for.
+Kelly Vittengl, the founder of the antique rug shop Frances Loom, believes that when decorating a space, it's best to either start or finish with a rug.
+"You should decorate around a rug or, buy one based on the furniture you already have," she says.
+"Pay attention to color schemes, whether you want saturated or unsaturated colors, a high or low pile, and the overall design."
+She recommends perusing Pinterest to figure out which styles you're drawn towards, so you'll have an idea of what to search for.

 Measure Your Space